Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 be built with directional couplers, op amps, and the ADC on the TMS570.

-# Not going to do

-Look at replacing the second from bottom layer with a ground layer so the bottom layer can be used to route RF traces.
-This may not be necessary, though, with careful layout.

-Rotate the CPU so that fewer traces need to be routed under the CPU.
-Perhaps replace the CPU with a BGA version to save space, the BGA is 16x16mm verses 22x22mm for the flat pack.
-This could also provide more FLASH and RAM space.

-On the output of the AX5043 transmit/input of the PA, there is each a filter.
-The one on the AX5043 has parts marked "NS", which I assume means "don't populate".
-The inductor is zero there.
-C704 is also marked NS on the PA sheet, which is most likely wrong.
-Need to figure all this out.

 Analyze the RX input filter.

 Figure out the AX5043 SPI routing.
 Simulate the clock line in spice